microchip-pic-avr-examples/pic16f13145-cnano-out-of-box-code-mplab-mcc/README.md

                * Tip: Click on these buttons in the CLB Synthesizer tab toolbar to hide the sidebars for more working space!
 ![CLB Window Controls](./images/CLBSynthesizer_windowControls.PNG)
                * You can also maximize the current window in MPLAB X IDE by double-clicking on the tab of the desired window to maximize.
 Double-clicking on this again will return it to normal size.
-                    * Window &rarr; Reset Windows can be used to reset all of the window positions and sizes, if issues occur.
+                    * Window &rarr; Reset Windows can be used to reset all of the window positions and sizes in the IDE, if issues occur.
      * Synthesize the Design
           * Click on the Synthesize button in the bottom left corner to generate the output bitstream.
 ![CLB Synthesize Button](./images/CLBSynthesizer_synthesize.PNG)